 Costco Wholesale Corp.
-(NASDAQ:COSTC) reported higher than expected profit for the quarter as a result of paying lower fees to new credit card partner, Visa Inc. (NYSE:VC).
+(NASDAQ:COSTB) reported higher than expected profit for the quarter as a result of paying lower fees to new credit card partner, Visa Inc. (NYSE:VC).
 In addition, the company said members bought more appliances, electronics and hardware than anticipated.

 The bonus sales and lower fees helped make up for a margin hit in the grocery and fresh food aisles according to CFO, Richard Galanti.